lab-design/lab-design.github.io/_papers/FASE-11/index.md

   @inproceedings{GharaibehRajanChang2011,
-    author = {Bashar Gharaibeh and Hridesh Rajan and J. Morris Chang}, title = {Analyzing Software Updates: Should You Build a Dynamic Updating Infrastructure?}, booktitle = {Fundamental Approaches to Software Engineering - 14th International Conference, {FASE} 2011, Held as Part of the Joint European Conferences on Theory and Practice of Software, {ETAPS} 2011, Saarbr{\"{u}}cken, Germany, March 26-April 3, 2011.
-Proceedings}, volume = {6603},
+    author = {Bashar Gharaibeh and Hridesh Rajan and J. Morris Chang}, title = {Analyzing Software Updates: Should You Build a Dynamic Updating Infrastructure?}, booktitle = {Fundamental Approaches to Software Engineering - 14th International Conference, FASE, Held as Part of the Joint European Conferences on Theory and Practice of Software, ETAPS, Saarbr\"ucken, Germany}, volume = {6603},
     series = {Lecture Notes in Computer Science}, pages = {371--385},